phiyodr/bikit-models/README.md

 # bikit-models

-Please visit [Building Inspection Toolkit](https://github.com/phiyodr/building-inspection-toolkit/) for all details on how to use these models
+Please visit [Building Inspection Toolkit](https://github.com/phiyodr/building-inspection-toolkit/) for further details on how to use these models.

 ## New Usage daclnets